tonilee522/tonisdesk/README.md

 └── README.md

 ## ✉️ Contact
-The site includes a contact form powered by [Formspree](https://formspree.io) (or your chosen service).
+The site includes a contact form powered by [Formspree](https://formspree.io).
 Visitors can reach me directly from the contact page.

 ## ✏️ Future Plans
 - Add a blog engine